 - 1. Go to Services & Profiles > Guest Access. - 2.
 Click Edit or Create New to configure a guest access service. - 3.
-Enable the check box next to Onboarding Portal to enable Zero-IT device registration from the Guest Portal. - 4.
-Select one of the following options to display when connecting to the Onboarding Portal: - Guest Pass + Device Registration: Show both buttons. - Device Registration: Show Zero-IT Device Registration button only. - 5.
-If Guest Pass is enabled, configure Guest Pass options as described in Working with Guest Passes.

-6. Click Apply.
+Enable the check box next to Onboarding Portal to enable Zero-IT device registration from the Guest Portal.

+Using the BYOD Onboarding Portal

+- 4. Select one of the following options to display when connecting to the Onboarding Portal: - Guest Pass + Device Registration: Show both buttons. - Device Registration: Show Zero-IT Device Registration button only. - 5.
+If Guest Pass is enabled, configure Guest Pass options as described in Working with Guest Passes. - 6.
+Click Apply.

-FIGURE 92 Enable Onboarding Portal
+FIGURE 88 Enable Onboarding Portal